A turquoise given by a loving hand carries with it happiness and good fortune. - Arabic proverb

 The ancient Egyptians used turquoise since at least the First Dynasty (3000 BCE).
 The source of their material was the Sinai Peninsula.
 The colour of this material is typically darker than that mined in Iran but is considered to be of a very superior quality.
 Sinai and Iranian turquoise was probably the source of the first material to ever reach Europe, and in fact the word turquoise was derived around the16th century from the French for "Turkish" (Turquois), in which country it was extensively traded from, and/or for the word for dark-blue stone (pierre turquin).

-Aztec double headed serpent covered in a fine mosaic
+Aztec double headed serpent covered in a fine mosaic of southwest turquoise

 The Southwest United States is considered to be the next most significant source of turquoise - Arizona, California, Colorado, New Mexico and Nevada are particularly important.
 Pre-Columbian Native Americans mined the deposits of California and New Mexico (most of which are exhausted today), while the Nevada deposits were first worked by North American Indians.
 Fine turquoise rivalling Iranian material in colour and hardness can sometimes be found, however most American turquoise is of a "friable" grade with green and yellow colours predominating and a large proportion of matrix present (considered, however to be very attractive when in "spiderweb" form).
 Some of America's most famous mines are the Bisbee, Kingman Turquoise and Sleeping Beauty Mines in Arizona and the Carico Lake and Ithica Peak Mines in Nevada.